Find Your Zen, No Passport Required, at These 8 Meditation Retreats

 • Visit: zmm.org

-Set on 250 acres in the Catskills two-and-a-half-hours outside of New York City, the Zen Mountain Monastery teaches Western Zen Buddhism.
+Set on 250 acres in the Catskills two-and-a-half-hours northwest of New York City, the Zen Mountain Monastery teaches Western Zen Buddhism.
 The modern and distinctly American practice draws on the traditions of Zen Buddhism as they evolved in ancient China and Japan.
-Curious newbies can join regular meditators in the monastery’s weekly Sunday Morning Program or participate in a weekend retreat.
+Curious newbies can sign up for the monastery’s Beginning Instruction sessions every other Sunday and on the second Wednesday of each month, or participate in a weekend retreat.

-The center also offers longer programs, from one week to one month to one year, during which residents have the opportunity to learn more about integrating their practice into everyday life.
-Visitors stay in dorms (for short courses) or private rooms (longer retreats), and the main building, which was built as a Benedictine monastery, is a national and state historic landmark.
-The Zen Mountain Monastery also has a location in New York City and is currently offering online practice groups.
+The center also offers longer programs, from one month to one year, during which residents have the opportunity to learn more about integrating their practice into everyday life.
+Visitors stay in dorms (for short courses) or private rooms (for longer retreats), and the main building, which was built as a Benedictine monastery, is a national and state historic landmark.
+The Zen Mountain Monastery also has a location in New York City and offers online practice groups.

 4. Rolling Meadows